ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 ### EDA for Red Light Accident Dataset (KSI) and Red Light Camera Data

 -	**Please see visualization in the notebook** of the camera geopoints along with the accident geopoints at the same time on the map of Torono.
-Again, a better shape file will allow for more insights.
+By just looking at this plot, we can see that most of the accident sites are at intersections that don’t have red light cameras.
+However, there are some sites that are quite close to intersections that have red light cameras installed.
+Again, a better shape file will allow for more insights here.
+We would be better able to visualize how close these accidents are to these red light cameras if we had a more detailed map at the intersection level and if we could drill down to the intersections.